zakhar-kogan/kb-obsidian/Untitled 1.md

 ==Developed an internal cover builder resulting in reduced article publication time (10 ⇒ 4 days), created 120+ illustrations using it=

-Increased customer trust by +30% and became the 1-st non-anonymous company in the market publishing photos of the employees.
+~~Increased customer trust by +30% and became the 1-st non-anonymous company in the market publishing photos of the employees.~~

 Developed and established design guidelines and standards, user interface elements.

 Conducted usability testing and from mobile version by +20% fixed mobile adaptiveness.

+==